Notes on Skincare in our 50s

 Treatment

 An LED Mask is a great tool to add to your at-home routine to encourage tissue repair and healing deep within the skin.
 This decade is also the perfect time to dial up the intensity of your professional treatments.
-I recommend in addition to regular facials looking to deeper resurfacing treatments such as laser and deep peels that promote collagen production and target deep into the core of the skin, to yield truly incredible results (though they can require significant downtime)
+I recommend in addition to regular facials looking to deeper resurfacing treatments such as laser and deeper peels that promote collagen production and target further into the core of the skin to yield truly incredible results (though be aware that some treatments can require significant downtime).